konzy/radai-takehome-challenge/README.md

 ### Text Transformation

-Implement a pipeline that adds a calculated feature to each text record, such as word count.
+Implement a pipeline that adds a calculated feature to each text record, such as word count and calculate the average for that metric across all records.

 ## **Getting Started**